refael-kohen/DNA-Classification/README.md

-Classification RNA sequences using a huge number of candidate features (~ 4^20 k-mers), and using univariate feature selection.
+Classification of RNA sequences using a huge number of candidate features (~ 4^20 k-mers), and using univariate feature selection.

 Finding all possible k-mers simultaneously in a sequence using Aho–Corasick algorithm.